Bhagavad Gita Chapter 9 Verse 5 Meaning

 What is the main idea of Bhagavad Gita 9.5?

+The Gita addresses supreme devotion with characteristic directness here.
 Nor do beings exist in Me (in reality); behold, My divine Yoga, which supports all beings, but does not dwell in them, is My Self, the efficient cause of beings.
-This verse emphasizes devotion with clarity and purpose.
+Within the broader arc of Chapter 9, this verse builds on...

 How can I apply Bhagavad Gita 9.5 in daily life?